For Medicine, Nursing, & Health Sciences

 Singular and plural versions of terms - child, children

 Controlled vocabularies are standardized and organized arrangements of words and phrases and provide a consistent way to describe data.
 Metadata creators assign terms from vocabularies to improve information retrieval.
 Medical Subject Heading, or MeSH, is the NLM controlled vocabulary thesaurus used for indexing articles in PubMed, MEDLINE, Cochrane Reviews and part of their clinical trials, and CINAHL (CINAHL has its own subject headings, but accepts MeSH as the standard vocabulary for disease, drug, anatomical, and physiological concepts).
-Not every database has controlled vocabulary, like Scopus, it doesn't use any controlled vocabulary.
+Controlled vocabularies are not used in all databases; for instance, Scopus operates without one.

 Why Include Controlled Vocabularies in the search?